The f0(1370) controversy from dispersive meson-meson scattering data analyses: Abstract

 \section{Abstract}

 We establish the existence of the long-debated $f_0(1370)$ resonance in the dispersive analyses of meson-meson scattering data.
 For this, we present a novel approach using forward dispersion relations, valid for generic inelastic resonances.
 We find its pole at $\left(1245\pm40\right)-i\,\left(300^{+30}_{-70}\right)$ MeV in $\pi\pi$ scattering.
 We also provide the couplings as well as further checks extrapolating partial-wave dispersion relations or with other continuation methods.
-A pole at $\left(1380^{+70}_{-60}\right)-i\,\left(220^{+80}_{-70}\right)$ MeV also appears in the $\pi\pi\to K\bar K$ data analysis with partial-wave dispersion relations.
+A pole at $\left(1390^{+40}_{-50}\right)-i\,\left(220^{+60}_{-40}\right)$ MeV also appears in the $\pi\pi\to K\bar K$ data analysis with partial-wave dispersion relations.
 Despite settling its existence, our model-independent dispersive and analytic methods still show a lingering tension between pole parameters from the $\pi\pi$ and $K\bar K$ channels that should be attributed to data.

-\mytitle{Introduction} Quantum Chromodynamics (QCD) was established as the theory of strong interactions almost 50 years ago, but its low-energy regime, particularly the lightest scalar spectrum, is still under debate---see \cite{Pelaez:2015qba, Pelaez:2020gnd} and the ``Scalar Mesons below 2 GeV" note in the Review of Particle Physics \cite{pdg} (RPP).
-This may be surprising, since light scalars are relevant for nucleon-nucleon interactions, final states in heavy hadron decays, CP violation studies, etc. Also, isoscalar-scalar mesons have the quantum numbers of the vacuum and the lightest glueball, thus becoming crucial for understanding the QCD spontaneous chiral symmetry breaking and the most salient feature of a non-abelian gauge theory spectrum, respectively.
-Hence, a precise knowledge of this sector is relevant by itself, but also for QCD and the accuracy frontier of Nuclear and Particle Physics.
+{\it Introduction.-} Quantum Chromodynamics (QCD) became the theory of strong interactions almost 50 years ago, but its low-energy regime, particularly the lightest scalar spectrum, is still under debate---see \cite{Pelaez:2015qba, Pelaez:2020gnd} and the ``Scalar Mesons below 2 GeV" note in the Review of Particle Physics \cite{pdg} (RPP).
+This may be surprising since light scalars are relevant for nucleon-nucleon interactions, final states in heavy hadron decays, CP violation, the identification of the lightest glueball, and the understanding of the QCD spontaneous chiral symmetry breaking.
+Moreover, a precise knowledge of this sector is not only relevant by itself and QCD, but also for the accuracy frontier of Nuclear and Particle Physics.